shubhumre777/Movie-Recommendation-System/README.md

 <h2>🧠 How It Works</h2>

 <p>
-The system transforms movie data into numerical vectors using <b>TF-IDF</b>, then computes similarity between movies using
+The system converts movie data into numerical vectors using <b>TF-IDF</b>, then calculates similarity scores using
 <b>cosine similarity</b>.
-Based on this, it returns the most relevant recommendations.
+The top similar movies are returned as recommendations.
 </p>

 <pre>
-TF-IDF → Vectorization → Cosine Similarity → Top Recommendations
+User selects a movie
+        ↓
+TF-IDF vectorization
+        ↓
+Cosine similarity calculation
+        ↓
+Top 5 similar movies displayed
 </pre>

 ---